HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Viewing or changing the bulk update action

-1. Viewing the update action thru the bulk update dialog.
+1. Viewing the update action through the bulk update dialog.
     - Click the "View action" button to access the buld update dialog.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_displayvalid.png)